 I did my best to include some of the rarest specimens here, but this list is by no means complete.
 Please feel free to suggest your favorites!

-Now here’s a list of words with profound meanings:
+Now here’s a list of 65 English words with deep meanings:

 Bibliopole – a dealer in books, especially rare or decorative ones.

 Callipygian – having shapely buttocks.

 Sabaism – the worship of stars or of spirits in them, especially as practiced in ancient Arabia and Mesopotamia.

 Mundivagant – archaic word for “wandering over the world.”

 Woodnote – a natural and untrained musical note resembling the song of a bird.